-Best hotels in Cape Cod | A Curated Visual Guide to Top Stays
+Best hotels in Cape Cod | Visually Compare Top Stays Side-by-Side

 I am the founder of PressBeyond and I am an ultra-meticulous hotel curator who loves clean visuals.
-I have individually analyzed and tiered each hotel included in this guide based on a variety of criteria (architecture & design, location, brand & brand affiliation, existing reviews, and my own personal experiences), and importantly, I have hand-selected the leading imagery for each hotel to provide you with easily-digestible, yet detailed and complete, like-for-like, high-level visual profiles.
+I have individually analyzed and tiered each hotel included on this platform based on a variety of criteria (architecture & design, location, brand & brand affiliation, existing reviews, and my own personal experiences), and importantly, I have hand-selected the leading imagery for each hotel to provide you with easily-digestible, yet detailed and complete, like-for-like, high-level visual profiles.
 I felt this summarization step was a critical missing piece across existing guides, blogs, and booking platforms.
-My aim is to make it easier for people to identify hotel environments that resonate with them, along with enabling them to visualize the types of social experiences that those environments help foster.
+My aim is to make it easier for people to identify hotel environments that resonate with them, along with enabling them to quickly visualize the types of social experiences that those environments help foster.
+That in turn allows for seamless comparisons between multiple options at once to choose a hotel that best matches one's style and vibe.
 My brain doesn't work when exposed to cluttered content, so my goal was to create the opposite.

 Underneath this, we are also a full booking engine offering 5% Venmo cash back along with other exclusive perks.
-For all of you design-obsessed hotel enthusiasts out there, I hope this guide helps get you to where you see yourself!
+For all of you design-obsessed hotel enthusiasts out there, I hope PressBeyond helps get you to where you see yourself!

 An Overview of the Boutique & Luxury Hotel Landscape in Cape Cod